 A classic dish of the Trieste region of Italy, this Goulash Alla Triestina is often served with potato gnocchi, as I have done here.
 That said, there are many ways you can (and should!) enjoy this wonderfully flavourful dish.
 I’ve listed a few different ways below.

-- 1-2 Tbsp Olive oil, for cooking onions
+- 1-2 Tablespoons Olive oil, for cooking onions

 - 1 Bay leaf

-- 1/2 tsp dried thyme leaves, or 1/4 tsp plus a couple of fresh thyme sprigs
+- 1/2 teaspoon dried thyme leaves, or 1/4 tsp plus a couple of fresh thyme sprigs

 - 1/2 cup tomato paste, (100ml)